conduktor/conduktor-coding-challenge/backend-engineers/README.md

 - Use a private Github repository
 - Use Scala and ZIO
-- You can write a REST API or a GraphQL API, up to you
+- You can write a REST API or a GraphQL API, this decision is up to you
-- Write tests for your API (need to make sure it works)
+- Write tests for your API (please make it work!)
 - Apache Kafka: Do NOT use consumer groups but custom partition assignments (no group id should be used)
 - Only sbt